 Human capital enables countries to harness skills, knowledge, and innovation to grow their economies and improve the well-being of their citizens.
 Over the past 25 years, countries in sub-Saharan Africa have made substantial progress in primary school access.
 Despite these gains, many young people who attend school are not acquiring the basic skills necessary to thrive in a diverse and changing labor market.

-On April 19, the Center for Universal Education at Brookings and the World Bank will co-host a presentation and panel discussion that will focus on challenges and solutions in developing human capital.
-The event will begin with findings and insights from a new study, “Facing Forward: Schooling for Learning in Africa,” which examines how to improve learning outcomes in basic education in the region.
-Following the presentation, a panel of experts will discuss the implications of the research for policy and practice.
+On April 19, the Center for Universal Education at Brookings and the World Bank co-hosted a presentation and panel discussion that focused on challenges and solutions in developing human capital.
+The event began with findings and insights from a new study, “Facing Forward: Schooling for Learning in Africa,” which examines how to improve learning outcomes in basic education in the region.
+Following the presentation, a panel of experts discussed the implications of the research for policy and practice.

-After the discussion, the panelists will take questions from the audience.
+After the discussion, the panelists took questions from the audience.